 We use some supervised practice sites that are over 100-miles away from Missouri State University.
-At some of these sites the program has temporary housing for the student while other sites the program uses only if the student has housing.
-If a student has housing, then the clinical coordinator meets with the student to determine what sites to use based upon where the student will be residing.
+At some of these sites the program has temporary housing for the intern while other sites the program uses only if the intern has housing.
+If an intern has housing, then the clinical coordinator meets with the intern to determine what sites to use based upon where the intern will be residing.

-Students who are at sites over 100-miles away from Missouri State campus will meet via Zoom for didactic courses that are scheduled to meet in-person.
+Interns who are at sites over 100-miles away from Missouri State campus will meet via Zoom for didactic courses that are scheduled to meet in-person.

-Regardless of where the students supervised practice occurs, all students are required to attend an 8-day orientation in August, at Missouri State campus in Springfield, MO.
-Additionally, all students are required to attend a 4-day review week in early January and a 4-day capstone week in May.
+Regardless of where the interns supervised practice occurs, all interns are required to attend orientation in August, at Missouri State campus in Springfield, MO.
+Additionally, all interns are required to attend a one week review week in early January and a 4-day capstone week in May.

-Verification of Student Identify for Distance Learning
+Verification of Intern Identify for Distance Learning

 All students at Missouri State are given a unique username and password to log into Blackboard, a learning management system (LMS).
 Online courses are structured using this LMS.
-Students are not to share their password or access with others as part of the Academic Integrity Policy.
+Interns are not to share their password or access with others as part of the Academic Integrity Policy.
 When classes meet via Zoom, video cameras are to be turned on and participation is required.